Why Your Instagram Stories Look Blurry?

 • Aspect Ratio: 9:16.

-Pro-Tip: Shoot your videos and photos vertically using your phone’s native camera app.
-This will ensure they have the correct aspect ratio for Stories.
+• Pro-Tip: Shoot your videos and photos vertically with your phone’s native camera app.
+This ensures they have the correct aspect ratio from the start.

 A stable and fast connection is essential for a smooth, high-quality upload.

-• Before uploading, connect to a strong Wi-Fi network.
+• Before you upload, connect to a strong Wi-Fi network.

 • If using cellular data, make sure you have a strong signal (4G or 5G).

-Sometimes, app glitches are the culprit.
+Sometimes, an app glitch is the culprit.
 A quick refresh can solve the problem.

 • For Android: Go to your phone’s Settings > Apps > Instagram > Storage > Clear Cache.

-• For iPhone: You cannot clear the cache directly.
-You will need to uninstall and reinstall the app to clear its stored data.
+• For iPhone: You’ll need to uninstall and reinstall the app to clear its stored data.

 • Check the App Store or Google Play Store to ensure you have the latest version of the Instagram app installed.

-While editing is great, excessive edits or using third-party apps that export at a lower resolution can degrade quality before you even upload.
+While editing is great, excessive edits or exporting from third-party apps at a lower resolution can degrade quality before you even upload.

-• Use Instagram’s built-in tools for adding text, stickers, and filters if possible, as they are optimized for the platform.
+• Use Instagram’s built-in tools for adding text and filters if possible, as they’re optimized for the platform.

-• If using an external editor, ensure you export the file in high resolution before uploading.
+• If you use an external editor, ensure you export the file in high resolution before uploading.

-Don’t let blurry Instagram Stories undermine your content’s impact.
-By understanding Instagram’s compression and implementing these simple fixes and best practices, you can ensure your visuals are crisp, clear, and engaging.
-A little attention to detail in your settings and upload process can make all the difference, helping your stories shine and truly capture your audience’s attention.
+Blurry Instagram Stories can sabotage your content’s impact.
+By taking a few extra moments to check your settings and upload practices, you can ensure your visuals are crisp, clear, and engaging.
+A little attention to detail can make all the difference, helping your stories stand out and truly capture your audience’s attention.

 Mbial Business – Digital Marketing Experts